brownman/SPSE/js/angular/intro.md

 How Angular make the page loading faster ?
 -------
-- Use Ajax requests for requesting only spacific page's part.
+- use Ajax for requesting spacific data
-- Render views on the client side: request for a naked data(.json) rather then a data covered with html tags(aka: web-page).
+- prefer asking for data: .json and build the page on the client side.